ShimonSarkar/News-Nugget/README.md

 - Automates browsing tasks to handle more complex scraping scenarios.
 - Provides headless browsing capabilities to scrape dynamic content from web pages.

+### ChatGPT API

+- Leverages the ChatGPT API to summarize scraped news articles, providing concise and accurate summaries.
+- Enhances the user experience by delivering well-crafted summaries that retain the key points of the original articles.

 ## Project Focus

 This project is an exercise in modern web development, focusing on: